alphasaft/Micro/README.md

 Notice that the space between `*` and `+` in the first expression is mandatory : `1*+1` would be parsed as the operator `*+` applied to two ones.

-This, combined with hash operators, allows for rather cool syntax reminiscent of python 2.0, with directives-like expressions such as `#print 1*2`.
+This, combined with low-precedence hash operators, allows for rather cool syntax reminiscent of python 2.0, with directives-like expressions such as `#print 1*2`.

-> Getting rid of parentheses around `1*2` was achieved by making that `#print` operator low precedence.

 ### Ternary (and more) operators